erick805/rickylau-dev/content/blog/debug/index.md

 Therefore, we have to move our console.log() inside our key property's scope or "curly brackets" in JavaScript.

-We replace our logic inside with a pet string comma delimited with a pet variable so we can easily label our console.log() in our console.
+We replace our logic inside with a pet string comma-delimited with a pet variable so we can easily label our console.log() in our console.

 ```js
 16 <button type="button onClick={adoptPet}> Adopt Me!</button>